Braco (faith healer)

-Josip Grbavac (born in November 1967), better known as Braco ([brǎːt͡so]), sometimes called "The Gazer", is a Croatian self-styled "healer".
+Josip Grbavac (born on November 23, 1967), better known as Braco ([brǎːt͡so]), sometimes called "The Gazer", is a Croatian self-styled "healer".
 He does not touch, speak to, diagnose, or treat the people who come to see him — rather, he stands on a platform and gazes.
 He avoids direct claims to have the ability to help people with his eye contact, but it is strongly implied and supporters report it causing improved well-being.

 Early life

 Braco was born Josip Grbavac in Zagreb, SR Croatia, Yugoslavia on 23 November 1967.
 He earned a degree in economics in Croatia, married and started a family.
 He began practicing "healing" after the 1991–1995 Croatian War of Independence.
 Braco's mentor was Ivica Prokić, a Serbian economist, whom he met in the autumn of 1993.
 Prokić suggested the name Braco, meaning "little brother."
 Prokić died in 1995 while on holiday.
 The two were alone on a beach in South Africa, when Braco says a "rogue wave" swept Prokić away after he had first taken off all of the gold jewelry he traditionally wore along with his socks and wallet.
 After Prokić's death, Braco initially saw people one on one, however, due to the large number of people who started coming to see him, he began gazing at groups.